liferay/liferay-frontend-projects/README.md

 1. Clone or fork the repository on your machine.
 2. Install NodeJS.
 3. Install Gulp `[sudo] npm install -g gulp`.
-4. Run 'npm install' in the cloned/forked repository.
+4. Run `npm install` in the cloned/forked repository.
 5. Run `gulp` to build it.

 This will build the loader in 'dist' directory.

-How to run de demo?
+How to run the demo?
 -------------
 1. The default configuration and the demo require a combo loader.
 Go to the folder, where you cloned the loader, then run `node combo.js`.
 This will run a combo handler on port 3000.
 2. Download [mongoose](https://github.com/cesanta/mongoose) or if you have brew just do `brew install mongoose`, then navigate to Loader folder and run mongoose with the following params: